dglauber1/dglauber1.github.io/index.md

 <cite>~James Baldwin</cite>

-We've come this far, and that took no small series of miracles, and so much love from others, from ourselves.
+We've come this far, and that's taken no small series of miracles, and so much love from others, from ourselves.
 Cause for optimism.